python/cpython/Doc/reference/import.rst

 but it will invalidate the cache entry for the named module, causing Python to search anew for the named module upon its next import.
-The key can also be assigned to ``None``, forcing the next import of the module to result in an :exc:`ImportError`.
+The key can also be assigned to ``None``, forcing the next import of the module to result in an :exc:`ModuleNotFoundError`.

 Beware though, as if you keep a reference to the module object, invalidate its cache entry in :data:`sys.modules`, and then re-import the